-Wolverhampton Homes
+• Wolverhampton Homes

-The Council's internal auditors also provide the internal audit service for Wolverhampton Homes.
+The Council's internal auditors provide the internal audit service for Wolverhampton Homes.
 They were able to provide reasonable assurance that the Company had adequate and effective governance, risk management and internal control processes, and this was reported through their Audit and Business Assurance Committee.
-As detailed above the agreement with Wolverhampton Homes is due to expire in 2028 and the agreement and compliance with it is subject to a detailed review by the Council in 2022 to ensure that it remains fit for purpose as there is a break clause in the agreement in 2023.
+Management consultants Campbell Tickell were also appointed to undertake a Strategic Housing Review and in 2023 reported that they consider arrangements between the Council and the company to be operating effectively, a detailed report will be brough to the relevant scrutiny panel shortly with a view to making minor changes to the current arrangements to improve the working arrangements.